zed-industries/docs/configuration/themes.md

 Making Zed accessible will be a joint effort between things on the Zed side, and building out features in GPUI.

-For now, you can join this discussion to talk futher about a11y in Zed: [Accessibility (a11y) in Zed] (https://github.com/zed-industries/community/discussions/1297)
+For now, you can join this discussion to talk further about a11y in Zed: [Accessibility (a11y) in Zed] (https://github.com/zed-industries/community/discussions/1297)

 ### Roadmap